jessepav/lacygoill-wiki-backup/vim/vim9.md

 If I use a  function name as a funcref for the  `{skip}` argument of `search()`, the argument types and return type of the function will be checked against what?

+Answer:  I think  it just means that  the function is compiled  to check whether there is an easy-to-detect type mismatch error in your function.
+For example, you could declare in the  function's header that it should return a string, while actually you return a number.
+Or you could  declare that the function  expects a dictionary, then  use it with the `+` operator (which doesn't accept a dictionary as an operand).
+In both cases, Vim raise an error when checking the types.

 ####
+### the first things to do after pasting a legacy function into a Vim9 script

+Whenever `.` is used as a concatenation operator, replace it with `..`; and make sure it's surrounded by whitespace.

+Whenever `:function` is followed by a bang, remove it.

+### the fastest syntax to iterate over a string

+Make comparisons between:

+    for c in string

+    for c in string->split('\zs')

+    var i = 0
+    var c: string
+    while i < strcharlen(string)
+        c = string[i]
+        i += 1
+    endwhile

+Make comparisons between Vim9 and legacy.

+### we should always (?) execute a custom buffer-local Ex command with `:exe`

+To suppress a spurious error at compile time.

+Because Vim could complain that the  command is invalid (in an autoload function it's obvious why), or it could think  you're trying to execute a shorter command with some argument which is not  separated by whitespace (the error is confusing then).

+For a real example:

+    # ~/.vim/pack/mine/opt/vim9asm/autoload/vim9asm.vim
+    if autofocus
+        # `:exe` is necessary to suppress error at compile time
+        exe 'Vim9asmFocus'
+    endif

 ### a lambda does not ignore an unexpected argument
 ```vim
 vim9script